lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 The certificate requester has consented to sharing this detailed device information with the CA but might not consent to having these details published.
 These privacy considerations are beyond the scope of this document and may require additional signaling mechanisms in the CSR to prevent unintended publication of sensitive information, so we leave it as "NOT RECOMMENDED".

-## Type OID and verifier hint
+## Type OID

-The `EvidenceStatement` includes both a `type` OID and a free form `hint` field with which the Attester can provide information to the Relying Party about which Verifier to invoke to parse a given piece of Evidence.
+The `EvidenceStatement` includes a `type` OID with which the Attester can indicate the type of the contained data.
-Care should be taken when processing these data since at the time they are used, they are not yet verified.
+Care should be taken when processing this data since at the time they are used, they are not yet verified.
 In fact, they are protected by the CSR signature but not by the signature from the Attester and so could be maliciously replaced in some cases.
-The authors' intent is that the `type` OID and `hint` will allow an RP to select between Verifier with which it has pre-established trust relationships, such as Verifier libraries that have been compiled in to the RP application.
+The authors' intent is that the `type` OID will allow an RP to select between Verifiers with which it has pre-established trust relationships, such as Verifier libraries that have been compiled in to the RP application.
-As an example, the `hint` may take the form of an FQDN to uniquely identify a Verifier implementation, but the RP MUST NOT blindly make network calls to unknown domain names and trust the results.
-Implementers should also be cautious around `type` OID or `hint` values that cause a short-circuit in the verification logic, such as `None`, `Null`, `Debug`, empty CMW contents, or similar values that could cause the Evidence to appear to be valid when in fact it was not properly checked.
+Implementers should also be cautious around `type` OID values that cause a short-circuit in the verification logic, such as `Null`, unrecognized types, empty CMW contents, or similar values that could cause the Evidence to appear to be valid when in fact it was not properly checked.
+In all cases, the RP SHOULD require a complete attestation result from the verifier that indicates valid evidence that conforms to the given appraisal policy or profile.

 --- back